desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

 }
 ```

-Now our solution is **strictly tail-recursive** - its has no deferred operations after its recursive call and it simply calls itself with the same arguments.
+Now our solution is **strictly tail-recursive**.
+It has no deferred operations after its recursive call and it calls itself with the same arguments.
 This is effectively the same as a `GOTO` statement, telling the function to start at the top again.

-When I benchmark this new implementation against our previous, we see a performance *decrease*:
+When I benchmark this new implementation against our previous, we see a performance **decrease**:

 | \\( (a,n) \\)         | `RecursiveDoubleHalf` | `StrictTailRecursiveDoubleHalf` |
 |-----------------------|-----------------------|---------------------------------|
 | \\( (17,28) \\)       | 14.1 ns/op            | 17.6 ns/op                      |
 | \\( (19998,12234) \\) | 45.6 ns/op            | 50.7 ns/op                      |

-This performance hit is due to the golang compiler not providing automatic tail-recursion optimization (at least at time of writing).
+This performance hit is due to the Golang compiler not providing automatic tail-recursion optimization (at least at time of writing).
 Fortunately, when our code is in a strict-tail-recursive state, optimization is as straight-forward as replacing the recursive call with a `while(true)` loop or a `GOTO` statement - the rest of the code can be left as-is!

-In golang we emulate a `while(true)` loop by using a `for` loop without any condition.
+In Golang we emulate a `while(true)` loop by using a `for` loop without any condition.
 Also once we have replaced the recursive call with a loop, we no longer need the accumulator function.
 The final result comes out as:

 ```go
 func IterativeDoubleHalf(a int, n int) int {